Daniel Lavoie: Music

 In February 2005 Lavoie participated in a stage revival of Nelligan, an opera by André Gagnon based on the works and biography of Émile Nelligan, Quebec's late 19th-century poet.
 The show, in which Lavoie sang the part of the Old Nelligan was recorded in a live album.

 The album Docteur Tendresse appeared in 2007.
 It included songs like "Docteur Tendresse", "La voilà notre armée" (to the lyrics by Allain Leprest).

 In 2008 Lavoie accepted an invitation to participate in a project that united music with the poetry of Gaston Miron, Quebec's 20th-century poet : the album Douze homme rapaillés, a collection of musical settings of Miron's poems by Gilles Bélanger and performed by various Quebec's singers-songwriters.
 The second volume of this work came out in 2010 (Douze homme rapaillés – volume 2).
 The rare stage performances of Douze homme rapaillés won both critical and popular acclaim.
 The third installment of the project, the disc La symphonie rapaillée presenting a selection of the songs from the previous two albums, this time accompanied by an orchestra, was released in April 2014.

 Beginning in December 2010 Lavoie participated in a series of the concert versions of Notre-Dame de Paris which reunited the original cast.
 These shows were presented in Kyiv, Moscow, Saint-Petersburg, Paris and Beirut.

+He was joined with Bruno Pelletier.

 In 2011 Lavoie released J'écoute la radio, an album of newly arranged hits plus a new song (J'écoute la radio).
 A new concert show took Lavoie on a tour that lasted for almost 2 years (until Spring 2013) all over Quebec, as well as in France, Russia and Ukraine.

 On March 25, 2014 the French production company Le Chant du Monde (a Harmonia mundi label) released a new disc, Daniel Lavoie: La Licorne captive – Un projet musical de Laurent Guardo.
 This musical project exploring classical myths and legends features Daniel Lavoie as a vocalist performing songs written for him by a Canadian composer-songwriter Laurent Guardo, accompanied by an ensemble of early music and ethnic instruments.
 In 2014-2015 Lavoie and Guardo presented live shows of the album in Paris. and in Quebec.

 On July 1, 2014 Daniel Lavoie participated in the official Canada Day on Parliament Hill in Ottawa evening show as one of its featured performers, representing his native Manitoba.

 Daniel Lavoie's new album titled Mes longs voyages was released in September 2016.
-Produced with Guy St-Onge, this album comprises both original songs as well as covers of songs by Léo Ferré, Alain Bashung, Allain Leprest and Félix Leclerc.
+Produced with Guy St-Onge, a collaborator of his friend, Bruno Pelletier, his gringoire, this album comprises both original songs as well as covers of songs by Léo Ferré, Alain Bashung, Allain Leprest and Félix Leclerc.
 A Canadian concert tour Mes longs voyages followed in February–March 2017, and in the spring of 2018.
 One of the concerts took place at the 2017 Montréal en lumière festival, which named Lavoie President of Honor.